This year, I'll be focusing a lot with my writing on Anglo-Saxon history.

 And there's the thing about bias with history.
 We learned a little bit about 1066 in class, thanks to the Bayeux Tapestry.
 Perhaps our teacher was trying to instil in us a Norman bias for the period.
 History is all open to interpretation, depending on which source you use, and every source either consciously or unconsciously can often harbour a particular bias, angle or perspective.
 They say history is written by the victors, and it is often through a Norman lens that we view the period, looking back.
 Our main source in the class for the events of 1066 was what the Bayeux Tapestry, a Norman source, told us.

-It was about this time that I obtained for myself a copy of “1066: Year of the Conquest” by David Howarth.
+“1066: Year of the Conquest” by David Howarth.
 It changed my view about things.
 It told the same events, but from an Anglo-Saxon perspective.
 It presented things that disagreed with our teacher's seemingly infallible knowledgeof history.
 I told my teacher that I was reading it, but I was discouraged from reading it, as it would be “too hard” for me to read.
 Looking back, I suspect the real reason I was discouraged was that I might find out more about the period than the teacher (who was far more interested in the Tudors to be honest).
 I read it anyway and I highly recommend it even today.
 I lost that copy years ago, but recently obtained a replacement.
 Seriously, if you only ever read one book about the events of 1066, make it that one.
 The book told the events fairly, in my opinion, and made it quite clear when the original sources had a bias one way or the other.

 Around this time, during a summer holiday, I visited Hastings and Battle itself.
 The local newspaper office just down the street from the flat where we stayed had a special 1066 edition evidently aimed at tourists (my copy sadly also now lost), which was a reprint of an edition they had originally printed in 1966.
 It was curious to wander around the ruined abbey; it was a bright summer's day, green fields and trees nearby, and it was quite solemn and calming to stand at the spot where it was believed Harold had fallen (although this location too has been up for debate recently).